Orthopaedic Health and Your Desk Job

 Invest in These Ergonomic Accessories

-• Footrest: Helps induce proper circulation and posture in the lower extremities.
+• Footrest: Helps circulation and posture.

 Employer’s Role in Orthopaedic Health